shoppertrail/shoppertrail-uat-guide/README.md

    ![Trail Perk Earned](./Trail_Perk_Earned.jpg)

-   Add an email address to which to send your earned points - Trail Perk QR code
+   Add an email address to which to send your earned points - Trail Perk QR code.
 2. **Verify:**
    - A confirmation screen appears.
 You've just earned ShopperTrail points without having an account.
 The points are in the QR Code.
-   - Check that the copy makes sense, you can copy / save the token, take a screenshot or email your QR code to yourself (or anywhere).
+   - Check that the copy makes sense, you can copy / save the token, take a screenshot, or email your QR code to yourself (or anywhere).
    - Detailed Guest Guide is available on this screen too as a refresher of the process.
-   - No account is required.
+   - No account is required to gain points.
    - Check email, ShopperTrail Trail Perk should have arrived in your inbox (spam/updates/promotions)
 3. **Repeat:** Scan again, choose another scenario, if you did not make a purchase last time maybe you select that you did make a purchase this time.
 Rate satisfaction, etc. Submit.
-4. **Expected:** Both submissions succeed, guest QR redemption code is displayed or emailed.
+4. **Expected:** Both submissions succeed, Trail Perk Earned screen is displayed, Trail Perk is understandable and can be emailed.

 </details>